 Still saving trees

-AN HISTORICAL DOCUMENT: The following op-ed was published on October 25, 2002 in the San Francisco Chronicle.
+AN HISTORICAL DOCUMENT: op-ed in the San Francisco Chronicle, October 25, 2002

 A federal court’s rejection last week of a legal attack on America’s newest national monuments was a welcome reaffirmation of an old conservation law that has stood the test of time.